 Nothing quite says summer like firing up the barbecue and cooking outdoors – but did you know that Scottish Fire and Rescue Service firefighters attend incidents every year where barbecues have gotten out-of-hand?

-Whether you are in the garden or out camping, follow our simple tips to barbecue safely and avoid injuries, damage to property and having Scottish Fire and Rescue Service crews gate-crashing your party:
+Whether you are in the garden or out camping, some advise to barbecue safely and avoid injuries, damage to property:

-Make sure your barbecue site is flat and away from fences, trees and sheds.
+Make sure your barbecue site is flat and well away from sheds, fences, trees, shrubs or garden waste.

 Keep children and pets away from the cooking area.

-After cooking, make sure the barbeque is cool before moving it.
+After cooking, make sure the barbecue is cool before moving it.

-Make sure the tap is off before changing the gas cylinder and do it outdoors or in a well ventilated area.
+Make sure the tap is turned off before changing the gas cylinder.

 Make sure all joints are safely and securely tightened.